BenS-DA/Employee-Fraud-SQL/README.md

 • These were not explained by swings in fuel prices or additional mileage.

-• The agency (which operates through two hubs in western Connecticut and northern Westchester County, New York) maintains a fleet of 100-150 vehicles to transport special needs clients.
+• The agency (which operates through two hubs in western Connecticut and northern Westchester County, New York) maintains a fleet of 100-150 vehicles to transport special needs clients, mostly on weekdays during normal business hours.

 • Each vehicle is assigned a fuel charge card issued by a national fleet management services company.